 For example, the toilet lid should always be closed.
 Not only does this ensure that the inside bowl isn’t visible, but it can also help cut down on potential odors.
 Again, it also makes it appear as though the bathroom is brand new.
 This is an excellent detail of home staging that not every homeowner considers.

 Another aspect is to remove all of your showering and personal items during an open house.
 Your razor, soap, deodorant, everything you use to prepare yourself for the day should be away and off of the counter or out of your shower.
 You want to make your buyers see the bathroom as their own.
 They can’t do that if they have a physical reminder of you within that space.
+This is a critical element when preparing for an open house.

 You may also feel like it’s a good idea to add in scents or candles.
 This isn’t always the case.
 Sometimes these scents can become overpowering and can give people headaches.
 You don’t want to drive them away because of a strong scent.
 Others may believe that the scents are an attempt to cover up an odor in the home.
 It’s best to just leave them out and keep your home clean to prevent odors from occurring.